exchange12rocks/SlackWeb/README.md

 # SlackWeb

 This module allows you to automate Slack tasks (at least some!) w/o the need to register an application in your Slack workspace.
 All what you need is a regular user account.
-No need for an approval from your space administrator.
+No need for an approval from your space administrator!

 It is possible by utilizing the Slack Web API - the API which the web-client uses.
 To execute methods of that API you need two pieces of authentication material: your user token (starts with "xoxc-") and one of your cookies (a so called "d-cookie").